Table of Contents

 How Synthetic Identity Fraud Works

-3. Establishing a Credit Profile: Using the synthetic identity, the fraudster applies for various financial products like credit cards, loans, or utilities, starting to build a credit history and making the identity appear legitimate.
+- Establishing a Credit Profile: They apply for financial products like credit cards, loans, and utilities to start building a credit history.

 Synthetic Identity Fraud vs. Identity Theft